gobbyo/IoT/docs/tutorial-deployiothub.md

 - *Ease of use*.
 An IoT hub makes it easy to manage and communicate with a large number of devices, as it provides a single point of access and a standardized communication protocol.
 - *Reliability*.
 It can provide a reliable and robust communication channel between devices and the cloud, which is important for maintaining the continuity of the system.

-**Azure Storage** is a cloud-based service that provides access to various types of storage services:
+**Azure Storage** is a cloud-based service that provides access to IoT types of storage services:

 - *Blob storage*.
 Used to store unstructured data such as images, videos, and documents.
 - *File storage*.
 Used to store files and enables file-based workloads using the standard SMB 3.0 protocol.